freedomapple/Jewellery-Online-Shop/README.md

-# freedom
+# Jewellery Online Shop
-I have good knowledge of java, jsp, html, mysql and nodejs .
+I have used skills like Node js, Express js, MongoDB, HTML and CSS.